shayaansultan/tp/docs/DeveloperGuide.md

 The introduction of Unique Identifiers (UID) marks a significant enhancement in managing employee records, ensuring the uniqueness of each entry and preventing duplicates.
 This section elaborates on the UID system's integration into the application, focusing on the deletion process and the assignment of teams and roles.

 - UID Assignment: Every employee added to the contact book is automatically assigned a unique identifier (UID).
 This UID serves as a definitive reference to each employee, distinguishing between individuals even if other attributes (such as name, email, and contact number) are identical.
   The UID is generated sequentially, starting from `100` for the first employee and incrementing by one for each subsequent addition.
 This systematic approach ensures that each employee is uniquely identified within the system.
 To work with exisiting data, UID is set to the last UID in the data, which is also the maximum UID.
-Furthmore, the UID is displayed alongside the employee's details in the contact list, providing users with a clear and unambiguous reference point for each entry.
+Furthermore, the UID is displayed alongside the employee's details in the contact list, providing users with a clear and unambiguous reference point for each entry.

 - Enhanced Duplicate Detection: The system leverages UIDs to identify and prevent duplicate entries.
 Upon adding a new employee, the application checks for duplicates based on a combination of name, email, and contact number.
 If a potential duplicate is detected, the system relies on the UID to ascertain uniqueness, thereby maintaining the integrity of the employee database.